Generator coordinate method with proton--neutron pairing fluctuations and magnetic properties of $N=Z$ odd--odd nuclei: pn -pair GCM

 $P^N$, $P^Z$, and $P^J_{MK}$ are neutron-number, proton-number, and angular-momentum projection operators, respectively.
 The values $P_{\rm max}$ and $R_{\rm max}/i$ are the maximum values in the adopted model space.
 To the best of our knowledge, for describing odd--odd systems, no attempts have been made before to perform the two-dimensional GCM calculation with both $P_0$ and $R_0$ as generator coordinates.
 It should be noted that odd-particle-number states are constructed as the one-quasiparticle-excited states in the HFB theory with the conventional like-particle pairing only.
 In contrast, the present $pn$-mixed states contain components with both even and odd numbers of particles.
 We are able to extract the odd-particle-number states by performing the number projections.

 The variation of the energy $\bra{\Psi_{JM}}H\ket{\Psi_{JM}}$ with respect to the weight functions $f_J$ leads to the Hill--Wheeler equation,

 Solving the generalized eigenvalue equation, we obtain the eigenenergy and the weight function $f_J^{(k)}$ corresponding to the $k$-th eigenstate with the good quantum numbers $(N,Z)$ and $(J,M)$.
 In the numerical calculation, the integration is discretized with the mesh sizes of $\Delta P_0=\Delta R_0=0.5$.
 For calculations of the Hamiltonian and the norm kernels, we use 11-points and 16-points Gauss–Legendre quadrature for the particle-number and the angular-momentum projections, respectively.
 In order to avoid the numerical instability associated with the overcompleteness of the GCM basis, we exclude the components corresponding to the small eigenvalues of the norm kernel \cite{ring}.
-The lower limit of the eigenvalues is set to $10^{-4}$.